 8. Select the Signing option for the Unmanaged certificate profile.

-Note: If the option to select the Signing box is not selectable, in the Certificate Authorities workflow, edit the Unmanaged CA, and set the Archive Keys option to Internal.
+Note: If the option to select the Signing box is not selectable, in the Certificate Authorities workflow, edit the Unmanaged CA, and set the Archive Keys option for the policy to Internal.